NunoPatrocinio432/learning-C/The_C_Programming_Language/Chapter_1-A_Tutorial_Introduction/notes.md

   - The parentheses around the assignment, within the condition are necessary.
 The precedence of != is higher than that of =, which means that in the absence of parentheses the relational test != would be done before the assignment =.
 So the statement c = getchar() != EOF is equivalent to c = (getchar() != EOF).
 This has the undesired effect of setting c to 0 or 1, depending on whether or not the call of getchar returned end of file.

+  ### 1.5.2 Character Counting
+  - ++ -> increment by one.

+  - -- -> decrement by 1.

+  - The grammatical rules of C require that a for statement have a body.
+The isolated semicolon, called a null statement, is there to satisfy that requirement.

+  - One of the nice things about while and for is that they test at the top of the loop, before proceeding with the body.
+If there is nothing to do, nothing is done, even if that means never going through the loop body.
+Programs should act intelligently when given zero-length input.
+The while and for statements help ensure that programs do reasonable things with boundary conditions.